-Myths are extremely doubtful and ambiguous things.
-They serve only to spread misinformation and lead you deviate from the facts.
-When it comes to women and HIV, the myth can be a very dangerous thing.
-Here are nine myths about women and HIV and the truths that we should be spreading.
+Myths are extremely dubious and ambiguous things.
+They serve only to spread the misinformation and lead you to deviate from the facts.
+When it comes to women and HIV, myth can be a very dangerous thing.
+Here are nine myths about women and HIV and the truths we must be spreading.

-MYTH: A woman can tell if a man is HIV positive.
+MYTH: A woman can know if a man is HIV positive.

 It is very unlikely that you will be able to tell if a man is HIV positive.
 It may take years for symptoms to actually show this, and even these symptoms may not immediately call attention to HIV.